Apprenticeship Program Providers

 - WSAC staff review initial application materials.
 This includes:

 - Possible review of independent Washington certified public accounts

 - WSAC further evaluates and trains the sponsor.
 This may include:

 - Review of sponsor’s policies and procedures

 - Verification of administrative capabilities

-3. Once approved, providers may offer WCG-A to eligible apprentices.
+3. Once approved, sponsors may offer WCG-A to eligible apprentices.

-- Sponsors distribute funds: WSAC pays participating programs.
+- Sponsor distribute funds: WSAC pays participating programs.
 Sponsors then pay apprentices.

 What is the “administrative capability” that participating providers must demonstrate?

-- Maintain separation of duties in terms of apprentice eligibility determinations.
+- Maintain separation of duties in determining eligibility.